-The IRPM have developed examinations at both levels based on the management of heritable property in Scotland.
-The IRPM distance learning pack, developed in conjunction with the Property Managers Association Scotland (PMAS), forms the primary syllabus for these examinations and underpins the learning for students at both levels.
-The distance learning pack and further information on the examinations, including past papers at Part II level, are available on the IRPM website.
+The IRPM have developed examinations at Foundation, Associate and Member levels on factoring in Scotland.
+The IRPM's Scottish Open Learning Course (SOLC) forms the primary learning material for the examination and underpins the learning for students at both Affiliate and Associate levels.
+(The format and content of the Foundation Exam is currently being reviewed).
+Past papers are available on the IRPM website through the Resource Hub.
 You must log in to the members area

 to view these.

 CIH is a nationally recognised awarding organisation for housing qualifications.
 In addition, CIH recognises qualifications delivered by universities and colleges across the UK and overseas.
 This provides CIH with considerable experience and expertise in the design and delivery of qualifications to national quality assured standards.

 What will I have to do to pass the Member examination?

 The Member examination has been designed as an unseen examination paper and is divided into two parts; Part 1 and Part 2.

 Part 1 consists of a single compulsory question that carries a potential 40 marks.
 It will present a detailed problem or 'crisis' and candidates will be asked to respond to this problem from the perspective of their specialist area of expertise as well as being expected to understand the wider implications of block management.

 Part 2 requires candidates to answer three questions from a total of six.
 The questions will be taken from a range of three specialist areas: finance and accounting for common areas, general property management and technical/building/surveying.
 This section carries 60 marks.